John Daly (outlaw): Biography

-This action so angered Governor James W. Nye that two days later he headed for Aurora with a Provost Marshal Van Bokkelen and United States Marshal Wasson and was going to call out the troops from Fort Churchill to put down the vigilantes.
-After the Marshal looked into the facts no action was taken against the "Citizen Safety Committee" and things were quiet at last.
+This action so angered Governor Nye that two days later he headed for Aurora with a Provost Marshal Van Bokkelen and United States Marshal Wasson and was going to call out the troops from Fort Churchill to put down the vigilantes.
+After the Marshal looked into the facts no action was taken against the "Citizens Safety Committee" and things were quiet at last.

-Daly had two houses and two or three lots in town at time of his hanging, including a cabin on the west side of Court St. south of Pine.
+Daly had two houses and two or three lots in town at the time of his hanging, including a cabin on the west side of Court Street south of Pine.